lopkiloinm/stellarease/README.md

 Our wallet goes beyond traditional smart contract wallets by integrating programmable rules directly into the wallet creation process:

-#### Budget Control
+#### Spending Limit Control
-When creating a wallet with the passkey name `budget`, the smart contract enforces:
+When creating a wallet with the passkey name `spending_limit`, the smart contract enforces:
-- Daily spending limits (e.g., 100 XLM per day)
+- Maximum daily spending of 100 XLM
 - Transaction amount validation
-- Automatic rejection of transactions exceeding limits
+- Automatic rejection of transactions exceeding the limit
-- Daily reset of spending allowances
+- Daily reset of spending allowance

-#### Allowance Management
+- Perfect for controlled spending or shared accounts

+#### Earning Limit Control
-When using the passkey name `allowance`, the smart contract provides:
+When using the passkey name `earning_limit`, the smart contract provides:
-- Granular control over transaction amounts
-- Time-based spending restrictions
-- Category-based spending limits
+- Maximum daily incoming transactions of 100 XLM
-- Automatic transaction validation
+- Automatic rejection of incoming payments exceeding the limit
+- Daily reset of earning allowance
+- Ideal for receiving payments or managing income streams
+- Protection against unexpected large deposits

 ### Wallet Setup Flow Comparison